Clinical Fellow vs Locum Doctor: Which Should I choose?

 What Should You Do Next?

 We'd advise that you speak to as many colleagues as possible who have done clinical fellowships and locuming in the past, to get a clear idea from them of what that would be like in the area you plan to work in.
+If you decide to locum, you may benefit from reading our article 'Your timeline for finding locum work' which helps guide you through the whole process of finding locum work.

 Find locum work on your terms